thederekjones/rock-paper-scissors/README.md

-# rock-paper-scissors
+# Overview

-Rock, Paper, Scissors game created in Python
+The goal of this project was to create a Rock, Paper, Scissors game using Python where a human can play against a computer player.